2027 UPCOMING BOARD NOMINATIONS

 Nominee brief bio

-Answer all questions on the google form.
+Answer all questions on the Google Form.
 Prepare answers to the following questions:

 o What unique experience and perspective will you bring to the board and your role during your term?